fellesverkstedet/gcc-laserpro-driver/SETUP.md

     fab

-Choose "Vector SVG" and "GCC laser cutter", hit "Start".
+Choose "Vector SVG" and "GCC laser cutter", hit "make_svg_gcc".
 A new window should appear.

 Load an SVG file, click "make path", then "make gcc" and then "Send it!"